 And it very well could be.
 In the sprawling alien-themed attraction, there’s a young, lanky farmhand, who, in flurried seconds, drawls his story to visitors as they try to shuffle past.
 This is the post-arrival countryside, where his cow has gotten beamed up, his parents brutalized, and as for him—“Isn’t she beautiful?” he croons, stroking his dead mother’s cheek.
 It’s left to you to imagine what's happened to him.

-You would have found Dunn, an erstwhile theater kid, crafting sets for high school plays when he was these actors’ age.
+You would have found Dunn crafting sets for high school plays when he was these actors’ age.
 At the end of the month, everything comes down, and the year pushes on to our more family-friendly holidays.
-That's when you can catch Dunn holed up in a treehouse for the off season, tucked away in Plymouth, where he puzzles, like a twisted Santa, over the ways he wants to frighten people next year.
+That's when you can catch Dunn holed up in a treehouse for the off season, tucked away in Plymouth, where he puzzles, like the twisted Santa of one of his attractions, over the ways he wants to frighten people next year.
 “Fear of heights?” he wonders.
 “Maybe something with mirrors...”

 Matt Dunn; Photo by TJ Turner